-This easy coffee and walnut loaf is packed with freshly brewed coffee, cinnamon and crunchy walnuts and topped with a dairy-free coffee buttercream, making it the perfect classic cake recipe for morning or afternoon tea.
+This easy coffee and walnut loaf cake is packed with freshly brewed coffee, cinnamon and crunchy walnuts and topped with a dairy-free coffee buttercream, making it the perfect classic cake recipe for morning or afternoon tea.

-A while ago I was reading an article on another blog (I don’t remember which) where they were talking about cooking classic recipes from an old Women’s Weekly cookbook and mentioned a coffee walnut cake that sounded so incredible, I knew I needed to make it.
+A while ago I was reading an article on another blog (I don’t remember which) where they were talking about cooking classic recipes from an old Women’s Weekly cookbook and mentioned a classic English coffee walnut cake that sounded so incredible, I knew I needed to make it.
 I immediately tried to search for the recipe online, but without much luck I decided to try and create what I imagined it to be myself.

 Tthe result is the perfect slice of cake for morning or afternoon tea, best enjoyed eaten with a fork while enjoying a hot cup of tea or coffee.